botherder/kraken/README.md

           --backend string   Specify a particular hostname to the backend to connect to (overrides the default) --daemon           Enable daemon mode (this will also enable the report flag) --debug            Enable debug logs
+          --folder string    Specify a particular folder to be scanned (overrides the default full filesystem) --no-autoruns      Disable scanning of autoruns
+          --no-filesystem    Disable scanning of filesystem
+          --no-process       Disable scanning of running processes
           --report           Enable reporting of events to the backend

 Using `kraken --backend example.com` will override the default `BACKEND` that was provided during build time.